harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_strawberry.md

 #785289
 ```
 ### Braker prediction
 Genes were predited using the program Braker1 using RNAseq wvidence.
+BRAKER is a gene prediction pipeine using genomic and RNA-Seq data to automatically generate full gene structure annotations in novel genome.
+It combines two major tools: GeneMark-ES/ET and AUGUSTUS.
+These both use generalized hidden Markov model, a probabilistic model of a sequence and its gene structure.
 ```bash
 #Before braker predictiction is performed, double check that the genemark key is in user area and copy it over from the genemark install directory:
 conda activate braker